 This post may contain affiliate links.
 Please see our disclosure policy.

-I’ve made these air fryer jalapeño poppers so many times, and they’re always the first thing gone at any party.
+I’ve made these Air Fryer Jalapeno Poppers so many times, and they’re always the first thing gone at any party.
 They’re the perfect mix of creamy, cheesy filling wrapped in smoky, crispy bacon.
 The air fryer makes them easy and fast, without heating up the whole kitchen.

 One of my other favorite game-day appetizers is these juicy air fryer chicken bites.
 They are always on the menu.